AnotherDevBoy/log-monitoring/discovery/README.md

 However, the problem statement is vague on how the **alert threshold** can be configured.
 Therefore, we have a few options based on time availability:
 * Hardcode the threshold in the code.
 * Include it as a command line parameter.
 * Define the alerting thresholds in a `JSON` file.
-This build on the idea of **alerting as code**, which is a pattern that facilitates the management of alerts since it enables the tracking alerts in source control and building deployment automation around it.
+This builds on the idea of **alerting as code**, which is a pattern that facilitates the management of alerts since it enables the tracking alerts in source control and building deployment automation around it.

 > Whenever the total traffic drops again below that value on average for the past 2 minutes, print another message detailing when the alert recovered, +/- a second.
 > The time in the alert message can be formatted however you like (using a timestamp or something more readable are both fine), but the time cited must be in terms of when the alert or recovery was triggered in the log file, not the current time.

-Again, here the problem statement is reenforcing the idea of emulating the system clock based on the logs as highlighted in the **Data ingestion** section.
+Again, here the problem statement is reenforcing the idea of emulating the system clock based on the logs, as highlighted in the **Data ingestion** section.

 > Duplicate alerts should not be triggered - a second alert should not be triggered before a recovery of the first.